riverrun/riverrun.github.io/about.md

 permalink: /about/
 ---

-My name is David Whitlock, and I am passionate about open-source software.
+My name is David Whitlock.
+I am a software developer and teacher.
-I have several projects, most of them in Elixir and Python.
+I maintain several open-source projects, mostly in Elixir and Python.